Updated retention good practice guidance

 In terms of more specifics about how stakeholders should retain records, we can look to section C.2.6 of the appendix which states:

-"The sponsor and investigator/institution should retain the essential records in a way that ensures that they remain complete, readable and readily available and are directly accessible upon request by regulatory authorities.
+"The sponsor and investigator/institution should retain the essential records in a way that ensures that they remain complete, readable and readily available and are directly accessible upon request by regulatory authorities, monitors and auditors.
 Alteration to the essential records should be traceable."

 Here we can see clear reference to several of the ALCOA++ principles.
 We’ve written extensively about these here if you would like to know more about their application to long-term retention.